Error-331/code_tests/docs/bible/links.md

 The Power of Mercy - April 8 (How can you not be merciful if your father showed mercy to you?);

 Judge Not - April 9 (righteous judgment only, we are free to make a moral judgments);

+A Giving Heart - April 10 (money is not sinful in itself, live with an open hand, God is our peace and joy);